Arthelh/NCNF/summaries/sprint4.md

 # David

-This week I implemented the ability to chose an event picture from the library.
-I also cleaned up the EventAdapter for the event's feed.
+This week I implemented the ability to chose an social picture from the library.
+I also cleaned up the EventAdapter for the social's feed.
 I've also started working on the feature to search other users in the database.

 The first two tasks only took a couple of hourse, but the third one has already taken much more time than expected

 # Eloi (scrum master)
-This week, I've completed the bookmark, linked it to the database and extended it to owned events (already had saved events).
+This week, I've completed the bookmark, linked it to the database and extended it to owned socials (already had saved socials).
 To do so I had to rethink about the front end and getting a clean interface took more time than expected.
 But at the end, the result is quite good I think.

 # Emmanuelle